-Lingchi, translated as everything from "death by a thousand cuts" to "slow slicing," is a Chinese form of slow torture execution that was practiced for nearly 1,000 years – well into the 20th century.
+Lingchi, translated as everything from "death by a thousand cuts" to "slow slicing," is a Chinese form of slow torture execution that was practiced for hundreds of years - well into the 20th century.
 Despite the variety of English translations for the word, the practice itself was pretty straightforward.
-Essentially, execution by lingchi involved the condemned individual having their body slowly, carefully, and painstakingly cut up by an executioner – while they were still alive.
-Similar to flaying - the removal of skin while an individual is alive - lingchi differed in it also incorporated live (obviously un-anesthetized) amputations.
-As a series of famous images of lingchi suggest, however, in the beatific smile of the lingchi victim, shock would have taken over at some point in the gruesome process.
+Essentially, execution by lingchi involved the condemned individual having their body slowly, carefully, and painstakingly cut up by an executioner - while they were still alive.
+Similar to flaying - the removal of skin while an individual is alive - lingchi differed in that it also incorporated live (obviously un-anesthetized) amputations.
+As a series of famous images of lingchi suggest, however, in the beatific smile of the lingchi victim, shock took over at some point in the gruesome process.

 Not just anyone was executed in this unbelievably morbid method.
 To wind up on the wrong side of lingchi, you had to have committed a capital crime, one that seriously flouted the social orders of the period.